CLICK HERE FOR INDEX PAGE

 FIRST ANGLE - ORTHOGRAPHIC PROJECTION

-V. Ryan © 2002 - 2008
+V. Ryan © 2002 - 2010

-Orthographic Projection is a way of drawing an object from different directions.
+Orthographic Projection is a way of drawing an 3D object from different directions.
 Usually a front, side and plan view are drawn so that a person looking at the drawing can see all the important sides.
 Orthographic drawings are useful especially when a design has been developed to a stage whereby it is almost ready to manufacture.

 IMPORTANT: There are two ways of drawing in orthographic - First Angle and Third Angle.
 They differ only in the position of the plan, front and side views.
-Below is an example of first angle projection.
+Below is an example of First Angle projection.

 Opposite is a simple L-shape, drawn in three dimensions.
-Below is the same shape drawn in orthographic projection.

 Please Note!
-This is an example of first angle orthographic project (as used mainly in Europe).
+This is an example of first angle orthographic projection (as used mainly in Europe).
 There is another type called third angle which is used by countries such as the USA.
 The front, side and plan views are in different positions

 THE SIDE VIEW